Culture of Cape Verde: Literature

 Cape Verdean literature is the richest of the African Lusophone nations.
 Cape Verdeans have written both in the Portuguese language and in Cape Verdean Creole.
 Eugénio Tavares was the first author who published poetry (Morna poems) in Creole.
 The rise of cultural, social, and political emancipation of Cape Verde in the 1930s was reflected in the literary reviews Claridade and Certeza, that published works from Cape Verdean authors like João Cleofas Martins, Luís Romano de Madeira Melo, Ovídio Martins, Jorge Barbosa, António Aurélio Gonçalves, Henrique Teixeira de Sousa and Baltasar Lopes da Silva (Osvaldo Alcântara).
 After independence, there are modern writers such as Germano Almeida, Manuel Veiga, Arménio Vieira, Orlanda Amarílis and more.

 Music

 Cape Verde is known internationally for Morna, a form of folk music usually sung in the Cape Verdean Creole, accompanied by clarinet, violin, guitar and cavaquinho.
 The islands also feature native genres such as funaná, batuque, coladeira, and mazurka.
 Cesária Évora is perhaps the best internationally known practitioner of morna.
-One of Cape Verde's most famous stars, on her passing, one Cape Verdean restaurateur stated that she was "more important than our flag".
+One of Cape Verde's most famous stars, on her death, one Cape Verdean restaurateur stated that she was "more important than our flag".